vinaya » pli-tv-pvr » Parivāra

 Kathaṁ anussāvanato kammāni vipajjanti?

-How do legal procedures fail in respect of announcement?
+How do legal procedures fail with respect to announcement?

 Pañcahākārehi anussāvanato kammāni vipajjanti—